Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chorea - irregular, jerky, disorderly, chaotic, sometimes sweeping, aimless movements, appearing mainly in the limbs.
-Slightly expressed choreic hyperkinesis can be manifested by mild motor anxiety with excessive fussy movements, motor disinhibition, exaggerated expression, grimaces and inadequate gestures.
-The pronounced choreic hyperkinesis resembles the movements of the "devil on the thread" (or a modern youth dance with "razboltannoy" motility and "violent" movements).
-Pronounced hyperkinesis distorts mimic movements, speech, standing and walking, leading to a strange, pretentious, "clownish" gait, which is difficult to adequately describe.
+Chorea is irregular, jerky, disorderly, chaotic, sometimes sweeping, aimless movements that occur mainly in the limbs.
+Mild choreic hyperkinesis may manifest itself as mild motor restlessness with excessive fussy movements, motor disinhibition, exaggerated expression, grimaces and inadequate gestures.
+Severe choreic hyperkinesis resembles the movements of a "devil on a string" (or a modern youth dance with "loose" motor skills and "frantic" movements).
+Severe hyperkinesis distorts facial movements, speech, standing and walking, leading to a strange, fanciful, "clown" gait that is difficult to adequately describe.
 In extremely severe cases, chorea makes it impossible to perform any voluntary movements.
-Such patients can not move because of falls, they are not able to serve themselves and become dependent on others.
-Choreic movements in the face, involving mimic and oral muscles (including the tongue and larynx), as well as the respiratory muscles prevent not only the reception of food, but also verbal communication.
+Such patients cannot move due to falls, they are unable to take care of themselves and become dependent on others.
+Choreic movements of the face, involving the facial and oral muscles (including the tongue and larynx), as well as the respiratory muscles, interfere not only with food intake, but also with verbal communication.

-Chorea is a term used to describe short-term involuntary chaotic elementary limb movements.
-Chorea is characterized by simple and rapid movements that may resemble normal movements carried out by a troubled person, but are not part of any planned actions.
-Movements can be two-sided or one-sided, but even with the involvement of both sides of the body their movements are not synchronized.
-The slower choreoathetoid movements result from the imposition of a dystonia element on fast trocheic movement with a prolonged simultaneous contraction of agonists and antagonists.
-As a result, the movements become a twisting character.
-Depending on the etiology, chorea can occur gradually or suddenly.
-Sudden, or subacute, onset usually indicates vascular, autoimmune or metabolic disease.
-While a gradual onset and progressive course usually indicate a neurodegenerative disease.
+Chorea is a term used to describe short-term, involuntary, chaotic elementary movements of the limbs.
+Chorea is characterized by simple, rapid movements that may resemble normal movements performed by a distressed person, but are not part of any planned actions.
+The movements may be bilateral or unilateral, but even when both sides of the body are involved, their movements are not synchronized.
+Slower choreoathetotic movements occur due to the imposition of a dystonia element on a rapid choreic movement with a prolonged simultaneous contraction of agonists and antagonists.
+As a result, the movements acquire a twisting character.
+Depending on the etiology, chorea may develop gradually or suddenly.
+Sudden, or subacute, onset usually indicates a vascular, autoimmune, or metabolic disease.
+While gradual onset and progressive course usually indicate a neurodegenerative disease.

-Violent choreic movements can be both focal, as, for example, in oral hyperkinesia of neuroleptic origin, and generalized (which is observed more often), and in some cases appear as a hemisyndrome (for example, hemichorea in stroke).
+Forced choreic movements can be either focal, as, for example, in oral hyperkinesis of neuroleptic origin, or generalized (which is observed more often), and in some cases they manifest as a hemisyndrome (for example, hemichorea in stroke).

 Classification and causes of chorea